ncsa/Nightingale_real/docs/source/user_guide/running_jobs.rst

 ------------------------------

 .. note::
-   If you are new to writing and testing scripts, and new to jobs, we recommend starting with interactive batch jobs (see :ref:`interactive`).
-If you need help, please submit a support request (:ref:`help`).
+   If you are new to writing and testing scripts, and new to jobs, we recommend starting with :ref:`interactive batch jobs <interactive>`.
+If you need help, please :ref:`submit a support request <help>`.

 Generally, you will use the below commands to run *batch* jobs.
 Each batch job is controlled by a script that the compute nodes run when there are enough nodes available.